 Peter's Nostalgia Site

-In 1934 the Marconi-EMI Television Company Ltd was formed bringing together the vision transmitter technologies of the Marconi Company with the television studio equipment and receiver technologies of the EMI Company.
-It was this company that provided the technology for Britain's television service in the years from 1936 through to the switch-off of the 405 line transmissions in the early 1980s.
+In 1934 the Marconi-EMI Television Company Ltd was formed bringing together the transmitter technologies of the Marconi Company with the television studio equipment and receiver technologies of the EMI Company.
+The Marconi Company designed the aerial system and its feeder and the sound transmitter, but the vision transmitter and all of the studio equipment and receivers were designed by EMI.
+It was this combined company that provided the technology for Britain's television service in the years from 1936 through to the switch-off of the 405 line transmissions in the early 1980s.

 This web page takes a look at one of these early receivers.

 Early cathode ray tubes (CRT) had considerable length due to their small deflection angles and large electron guns consequently set manufacturers often mounted the tube vertically in order to reduce the depth of cabinets.
 The picture is viewed through a mirror mounted in the lid.

 At this time there was only one television channel and one transmitter.
 This set is designed with a straight (TRF) vision receiver tuned to 45 MHz. and consists of six RF pentodes and a diode detector.
 These are contained in the screening cans on the left.
 There is no video amplifier.
 The detector connects directly to the CRT.

 So why a straight receiver rather than a super-het that would have been useful with the roll-out to regional transmitters on other frequencies?
 The reason was probably to achieve better signal to noise ratio.
 Frequency changers at this time had high internal noise relative to RF pentodes but a string of RF amplifiers operating at the same frequency brings the danger of unwanted feedback and oscillation, hence the spread out construction with cans screening each stage.